 city of greenville living

-Greenville is located in the Piedmont region of South Carolina in the foothills
+Greenville is located in the northwest corner of South Carolina, approximately halfway

 View Map of Greenville Location